top of page

 Patrick's Rare Books

-Salmon, London Dispensatory, First edition, 1678
+Salmon, London Dispensatory, First English edition, 1678

-Salmon, London Dispensatory, First edition, 1678
+Salmon, London Dispensatory, First English edition, 1678

 Pharmacopoeia Londinensis, Or, the New London Dispensatory.
 In Six Books.
 Translated into English for the publick Good, And fitted to the whole Art of Healing.
 Illustrated with The Preparations, Virtues and Uses of all Simple Medicaments; Vegitable, Animal and Mineral: Of all the Compounds, both Internal and External: And of all the Chymical Preparations now in Use.
 Together with several choise Medicines added by the Author.
 As also, The Praxis of Chymistry, As it’s now Exercised, fitted to the meanest Capacity.
 By William Salmon Professor of Physick.
 London, Printed by Thomas Dawks: and are to be sold by the Booksellers of London.
 1678.